instatetragrammaton/Patches/Sampling/Decent-Sampler-Basics.md

 ![Creating a new file](images/vscode_create_file.png)

+It will show up in red, because XML files are supposed to have content, and this file is still empty.
+This is however not an issue.

 Again, note how the folder has the same name as this file, which is also the start of the name of each .wav file.
 This consistency makes searching for things really easy.

 When the file is created, it's still empty.
 Let's put something in there.
 Copy the code that's shown here: